One of the concepts I come across frequently in my practice is pet owners’ perception that “people food” is bad for their dogs.

 Food is food.
 Meat is meat.
 Wheat is wheat.
 Proteins are proteins.
-Carbohydrates are carbohydrates, etc., etc. Dog food and people food are really one and the same.
+Carbohydrates are carbohydrates, etc., etc. Dog food and people food are the same.
 The difference is simply the way the food has been processed, packaged, and marketed by the companies that make this “special food for dogs.”

-Granted, we all have our own food intolerances.
-I personally am lactose-intolerant.
+Granted, we all have our food intolerances.
+I am lactose-intolerant.
 Therefore, dairy products and me, we don’t exactly see eye to eye.
 In addition, I have gradually come to find out that two of my three dogs are not friends with tomatoes.
 But the fact remains: food is food.

 Dog Food: A Long History but Only a Recent Phenomenon

-The history of dog food goes all the way back to the mid-1700s in both France and Britain, where there are well-documented writings about proper animal nutrition.
+The history of dog food goes back to the mid-1700s in both France and Britain, where there are well-documented writings about proper animal nutrition.
 Yet, it was not until the mid-1800s that the first actual “dog food” was created by an American electrician named James Spratt.
 He made his dog food from wheat meal, vegetables, and meat, and dubbed it “Spratt’s Patent Limited.”
 Spratt’s food gained a lot of press and awards within the dog show community, and so the trend began.

 Fast-forward to the 1930s when canned dog food was introduced by the Gaines Food Co., and by the end of World War II, pet food sales had reached over 200 million dollars.
-Eventually, the original Spratt’s dog food line became a part of General Mills Corp., and within a relatively short period of time, most of the major food companies had jumped on the dog food bandwagon and were all manufacturing dog foods of their own.
+Eventually, the original Spratt’s dog food line became a part of General Mills Corp., and within a relatively short time, most of the major food companies had jumped on the dog food bandwagon and were all manufacturing dog foods of their own.
 This proved to be a perfect vehicle for them to utilize and market their animal waste by-products as a profitable source of income.

 Today, the dog food business has grown to become a 20 billion dollar industry.
-So you can see why protecting the consumers’ perception that “dogs need to eat only dog food” is a very important agenda to some very powerful companies.
+So you can see why protecting the consumers’ perception that “dogs need to eat only dog food” is a very important agenda for some very powerful companies.